Zendevve/Audiobook-Toolkit/README.md

 ---------------

-A comprehensive, open-source desktop application for managing and upgrading your audiobook collection.
-Merge scattered MP3s into chapterized M4Bs, split excessively large files, convert formats, and fix compatibility issues for legacy devices—all in a beautiful, dark-mode interface.
+A comprehensive, open-source desktop application for managing and upgrading your digital audiobook collection.
+Turn scattered, proprietary, or messy audio files into a single, clean, and compatible library.

 ![Files Ready View](docs/images/files-ready-view.png)